-1. INTRODUCTION
+1. Introduction

 Due to the wide range of geographic scales and complex tasks that the Government must administer, its data is split in many different ways and is collected at different times by different agencies.
 The resulting massive data heterogeneity means one cannot effectively locate, share, or compare data across sources, let alone achieve computational data interoperability.
+A case in point is the California Air Resources Board (CARB), which is faced with the challenge of integrating the emissions inventory databases belonging to California's 35 air quality management districts to create a state inventory.
+This inventory must be submitted annually to the US EPA which, in turn, must perform quality assurance tests on these inventories and integrate them into a national emissions inventory for use in tracking the effects of national air quality policies.

-To date, all approaches to wrap data collections, or even to create mappings across comparable datasets, require manual effort.
-Despite some promising work, the automated creation of such mappings is still in its infancy, since equivalences and differences manifest themselves at all levels, from individual data values through metadata to the explanatory text surrounding the data collection as a whole.
-More general methods are required to effectively address this problem.
+To date, most approaches to wrap data collections, or even to create mappings across comparable datasets, require manual effort.
+Despite some promising recent work, the automated creation of such mappings is still in its infancy, since equivalences and differences manifest themselves at all levels, from individual data values through metadata to the explanatory text surrounding the data collection as a whole.

-Viewing the data mapping problem as a variant of the crosslanguage mapping problem in Machine Translation (MT), we employed new statistical text alignment and clustering algorithms developed in Natural Language Processing to discover correspondences across comparable datasets.
-In this paper, we present an information theoretic model, which we call SlfT (Significance Information for Translation), that performs datadriven column alignment.
-The key to our approach is to first identify, using the information-theoretic model, the most informative data elements and then match data sources that share these informative elements.
-This work has the potential to significantly reduce the amount of human work involved in creating single-point access to multiple heterogeneous databases.
+Viewing the data mapping problem as a variant of the cross-language mapping problem in Machine Translation, we employed statistical text alignment and clustering algorithms developed in Natural Language Processing to discover correspondences across comparable datasets.
+In this paper, we present an information theoretic model, which we call SIfT (Significance Information for Translation), that performs data-driven column alignment.
+The key to our approach is to identify the most informative data elements and then match data sources that share these informative elements.
+For example, we expect that the word "the" will be present in many different columns.
+However, consider some word, like "carbon", which occurs in very few columns.
+A random pair of columns from two data sources that both contain the data element "the" are intuitively not as similar as if both columns contained the data element "carbon".
+Our model automatically detects that "the" is less informative than "carbon" and will consequently assign a higher similarity to two columns that share only "carbon" rather than only "the".